-The sources and uses table or initial financing plan is a key component of your business plan when starting an airplanes leasing company.
+The sources and uses table or initial financing plan is a key component of your business plan when starting an airplane leasing company.

 It shows where the capital needed to set up the business will come from (sources) and how it will be spent (uses).

-This table helps size the investment required to set up the airplanes leasing company, and understand how risks will be distributed between the business owners, and the financiers.
+This table helps size the investment required to set up the airplane leasing company, and understand how risks will be distributed between the business owners, and the financiers.

 The sources and uses table also highlights what the starting cash position will be.
 This is key for startups as the business needs to have sufficient funding to sustain operations until the break-even point is reached.

-Now that you have a clear understanding of what will go into the financial forecast of your airplanes leasing company business plan, let's have a look at the written part of the plan.
+Now that you have a clear understanding of what will go into the financial forecast of your airplane leasing company business plan, let's have a look at the written part of the plan.

-The written part of an airplanes leasing company business plan
+The written part of an airplane leasing company business plan